There was an error with your log in

 • Route notes and maps on an app (smartphone required)

-• Accommodation for 7 nights in gîtes d’étape (dormitory style) and refuges
+• Accommodation for 7 nights (5 nights in gîtes d’étape (dormitory style), 2 nights in hotels)

 • Route notes and maps on an app (smartphone required)